IvonLuiz/robotic_systems_ws/README.md

-# UR Arm Pick and Place Project
+# UR5 Arm - Reinforcement Learning x Inverse Kinematics

-This project provides a Dockerized environment for working with a Universal Robots (UR) arm in a ROS 2-based pick-and-place application.
-The container can be built for any supported ROS 2 distribution, as long as OSRF provides a base image and compatible packages for it.
+This project explores the use of Reinforcement Learning versus Inverse Kinematics for controlling a UR5 robotic arm in a ROS 2-based application.
+It provides a fully Dockerized environment, enabling easy deployment and experimentation with ROS 2 Jazzy.
+The goal is to compare the performance, flexibility, and practicality of each control strategy in a realistic robotic scenario.

 ## Prerequisites